camwolford/LSTM-Trading-Algorithm/README.md

 Libraries:

--   sklearn Library: The most useful and robust library for machine learning in Python
+-   sklearn Library: A useful and robust library for machine learning in Python

 -   RFE: Recursive Feature Elimination, a feature selection method from the scikit-learn library.